 About My Directing Style:

 I’m a highly collaboratorative director, inspiring the team to play, imagine and create, then working together to refine those ideas.
-We begin with questions inspired by the script and text: what are we probing about life and humanity?
-I start with the very personal, encouraging collaborators to similarly make deep connections.
+I start with highly personal responses to the questions of the play, encouraging collaborators to similarly make deep connections.

-I love high stakes in the theatre.
-I want to experience raw, intense need, with characters who go all out in pursuit of their objectives.
+I love high stakes in the theatre: raw, intense need, with characters going all out in pursuit of their objectives.
 Design-wise, I crave dreamscapes and surprises – how do we create visual and aural poetry?

 A Tad Bit More: